muhammed-muslih/BlogHub/README.md

 ## 🚀 Overview
 BlogHub is a basic blogging application built with the MERN stack that allows users to register, log in, create, edit, delete, and view blog posts.
-Additionally, a **My Blogs** feature is added to allow users to view and manage only their authored posts.

 ---